itsDigvijaysing/What-I-Learned/Salesforce/FSC/SF FSC Notes.md

     ● Accepts the referral and gets to work
     ● Rejects the referral and sends it back to the referrer for more information
 - When there are many referrals in queue than they can use Salesforce Inbuilt Priority Tools.
-- Referral Converstion : When a referral is qualified, it’s ready to be converted & Common qualifying steps include confirming client interest, completing all client information, or pre-qualifying the client for a mortgage.
+- Referral Conversion : When a referral is qualified, it’s ready to be converted & Common qualifying steps include confirming client interest, completing all client information, or pre-qualifying the client for a mortgage.
 - Your top referrers are a key part of your business.
 A referrer is someone who creates a referral, and your top referrers are the ones who create the referrals that are most likely to convert.
 - The Referrals view shows details about the number of referrals, the number converted and rejected, the conversion rate, and a list of people referred.
 To keep your top referrers happy, they consider creating an incentive program to reward them with financial or other incentives.
 - We can also track Track Referral Activity & Customize Referral Path.